-- 3 tablespoons vegetable oil, or canola oil
+- 2 tablespoons vegetable or canola oil Note 2

-- To cook the steaks, if possible bring the steaks to room temperature by taking them out on the counter for 1-2 hours.
-Generously salt and pepper the steaks at least 40 minutes prior to cooking, OR right before cooking.
+- Dry the steaks with paper towel to remove excess moisture.
+Then generously salt and pepper the steaks at least 40 minutes prior to cooking, OR right before cooking.

-- Heat cast iron skillet over high heat.
+- Heat cast iron skillet (or heavy-bottomed stainless steel skillet) over medium high heat.